List of official vehicles of the president of the United States: Aircraft

-The president and other senior executives have also frequently made use of the Boeing C-17 Globemaster III cargo plane outfitted with "comfort pallets" to provide basic amenities while travelling into war zones undercover with normal non-prioritzed call signs so not to draw attention to the fact that a high value target is in the area.
-C-17's also typically proceed presidential travel by bringing the presidential limousine, Marine One, and other United States Secret Service vehicles and equipment to an area for a visit.
+The president and other senior executives have also frequently made use of the Boeing C-17 Globemaster III cargo plane outfitted with "comfort pallets" to provide basic amenities while travelling into war zones undercover with normal non-prioritized call signs so not to draw attention to the fact that a high value target is in the area.
+C-17's also typically proceed presidential travel by bringing the presidential limousine, Marine One, and other Secret Service vehicles and equipment to an area for a visit.